Skip to main content

 Tandoori Chicken

-Chicken marinated in yogurt and tandoori masala (a blend of spices), then roasted in a clay oven called tandoor, creating its signature smoky flavor and vibrant red color.
+Chicken marinated in yogurt and tandoori masala, then roasted in a clay tandoor, which gives it a smoky flavour and the deep red colour it's known for.

 Allergens: